 #3 Failing to Hire a Child Custody Law Firm: It Can Cost More Than You Think

 A divorce can get very expensive, very quickly, and you might find yourself unwilling or unable to spend the funds needed to hire a child custody attorney.
 While this hesitation is understandable, it’s important to consider what is on the line, for both you and your offspring.
-The future of your children, as well as your ability to spend time with them, hangs in the balance, which means exploring your options is a must.
+The future of your children, as well as your ability to spend time with them, hangs in the balance.
+This means exploring your options is a must.

 While there is nothing that says hiring a child custody lawyer is a requirement, it can be highly beneficial for you, particularly regarding complex custody cases.
 A child custody law firms can help you make smart decisions and avoid actions that could hurt your case.